Skip to main content

 Adding more fields

-The program in on the previous page only had one field, text.
+The program on the previous page only had one field, text.
 It's not very useful with just one field!

 In "finite-state automata" terms we'd call a program like this an "acceptor".
-It doesn't turn something into something else (that would be a ``transducer''), it can only say "yes that's one of the words I cover" or "nope not one of mine".
+It doesn't turn something into something else (that would be a "transducer"); it can only say, "Yes, that's one of the words I cover," or "Nope, not one of mine."

-(Side note: You'll probably often hear us call fields 'tapes'.
-This is using the metaphors of a Turing Machine, picturing computer programs as reading and writing to long strips of tape.
+(Side note: You'll probably often hear us call fields "tapes".
+This is using the metaphor of a Turing Machine, picturing computer programs as reading and writing to long strips of tape.
 In the finite-state machine world, we often use this metaphor, speaking of our programs as "reading a symbol from the input tape" or "writing a symbol to the output tape".
-An acceptor is a "one-tape automaton", it can only read from one tape; a transducer is a "two-tape automaton" reading from one and writing to another.)
+An acceptor is a "one-tape automaton", it can only read from one tape; a transducer is a "two-tape automaton" reading from one tape and writing to another.)

 So let's add another field and turn this into a transducer.